 If you find yourself in an ebb, don’t drop anchor!
 Don’t dig your heels in!
 Now is not the time to get stubborn.

-Here are 4 great ways to navigate these ebbs and flows of life, particularly the “ebbs”.
+Here are 4 great ways to navigate the ebb and flow of life, particularly the “ebbs”.

 RELATED: How to Let Go of Control

 I Don’t Know What to Do With My Life